 Following your tender presentation, we will invite you to place your deposit so we can progress to the pre-construction phase and send your home design to our talented drafting team to begin drawing your plans.

 Contour Survey & Site Classification Investigation

 After the deposit has been received we will procure a contour survey which will provide details on site levels, boundaries and any easements which will enable us to correctly position your home on your block.

 A geotechnical engineer will carry out a site classification investigation which will provide details on the soil type, site classification, rock depth and any other site conditions we may need to be aware of.

 Once the survey has been received, our drafting team will ensure the perfect positioning of your home on the block.
 We pride ourselves on our ability to build site-specific homes to ensure we enhance all available views, breezes, natural light, ventilation, and drainage.
-You will soon see the first draft of your house plans along with an updated tender for you to review.
-Shortly after, we will arrange to meet again and you will have the opportunity to make any final plan or tender changes.
+You will soon see an updated tender for you to review.
+Shortly after, we will arrange to meet again and you will have the opportunity to make any final tender changes.

 This is where things really get exciting!
 Our qualified interior designer, kitchen, electrical, and flooring consultants will be in touch to organise your selections appointments.
 This is where you will choose your internal and external colours, appliances, fixtures, and fittings.
 Our selections guide is a fantastic resource to help you prepare for your appointments.

 Our Contracts Administrator will contact you to arrange a signing appointment and once CDC or DA approval is obtained, you will sign contracts, provide proof of funds, and ensure site preparation is organised.